 Click here to see him in Borderlands 1

 A "doctor" who lived in Fyrestone in the first game, Zed is a helpful healer who supplies most of the planet with medicine through his vending machines, despite the fact that his license to practice was revoked.

-- Mad Scientist: Shows hints of this in the second game.
+- Mad Scientist: Shows hints of this in 2.
 He actually creates skag/rakk hybrids ("skrakk") and a psycho/spiderant hybrid ("Spycho") at one point, for no reason he's willing to divulge.

-- Meat Grinder Surgery: He even has a quest where you assist him with this in the second game.
+- Meatgrinder Surgery: He even has a quest where you assist him with this in 2.
 You make the first incision with your melee attack, which kills the patient instantly.
-Of course, the "patient" in question was a Hyperion agent threatening everyone nearby with death and evidently had to be restrained, so he's not that upset.Zed: close enough.note
+Of course, the "patient" in question was a Hyperion agent threatening everyone nearby with death and evidently had to be restrained, so he's not that upset.Zed: Close enough.note

 - Never My Fault: Denies all responsibility for his experiments getting out of control on the technicality that you're the one who went through with helping him in the first place.Zed: You know, when you really think about it, this all your fault.

-- Nice Guy/ Only Sane Man: To an extent — slightly less so in the sequel, if his shades of Mad Scientist are anything to go by.
-He's still more or less the most morally upstanding member of the supporting cast, not counting Roland or Helena Pierce who's no longer alive by the time 2 takes place, or Roland, who dies during the events of said game.
+- Nice Guy: To an extent — slightly less so in 2, if his shades of Mad Scientist are anything to go by.
+He's still more or less the most morally upstanding member of the supporting cast, not counting Helena Pierce who's no longer alive by the time 2 takes place, or Roland, who dies during the events of said game.

-- Running Gag: His lack of a medical license becomes one in the second game.
+- Running Gag: His lack of a medical license becomes one in 2.